ABOUT THE PROJECT

 Residential parking restrictions exist in all quadrants of the city, typically in inner-city communities and near major generators such as, LRT stations, post-secondary institutions, hospitals, etc. Calgarians living in areas where the program is located are able to request parking permits which exempt them from on-street restrictions.

-In phase one engagement, we asked you to tell us how the current program is, or is not, meeting your needs so that we could make informed decisions about possible changes to the policy.
+In phase one engagement, we asked you to tell us how the current program is, or is not, meeting your needs so that we could make informed decisions about possible changes to the program.

 What We’ve Done